Skip to Content

 Paphos Lighthouse

-There’s not much shade in the park and because it gets very hot be sure to take water and sunscreen.
+The great value entrance fees make Paphos Archaeological Park a must for your itinerary.
+There’s not much shade in the park, and the afternoon sun is scorching, so be sure to take water and sunscreen.

-• Entrance: €4.50 adults with concessions for seniors and children (such good value).
+• Entrance: €4.50 for adults, with concessions for seniors and children

 • Address: Kyriakou Nikolaou Street, Paphos Archaeological Site, Kato Paphos